Medstar117/cnc3-origin-mod-installer/README.md

 </p>

  ***NOTICE: YOU MUST HAVE PATCH 1.09 FOR TIBERIUM WARS AND PATCH 1.02 FOR KANE'S WRATH!!!***

+ ***NOTICE 2:*** As of right now, whenever you press the "Play Mod" button, the mod will stay installed until you press the "Play Vanilla" button.
+Later on down the road, I may add a process monitoring hook into place so that the game is restored whenever the user exits the program.
+So, if you use this, then you had better get used to it!

+ # Description

+ ***------------------------------------------------READ ABOVE BEFORE PROCEEDING-----------------------------------------------***

  A simplistic mod installer/launcher made for use with Command and Conquer 3 in the Command and Conquer Ultimate Collection.